nburrus/tuxpaint/docs/en/README.txt

            ⌨ Note: You can also press [Control / ⌘] + [N] on the keyboard to start a new drawing.

                 Special Solid Background Color Choices
                         Along with the preset solid colors, you can also choose colors using a rainbow palette or a "color mixer".
 These operate identically to the options found in the color palette shown below the canvas when drawing a picture.
-See Main Screen >
+See Main Screen > Lower:
-             Lower: Colors > Special color options for details.
+                        Colors > Special color options for details.

                 'Starter' & Template Images

-             'Starters' can behave like a page from a coloring book — a black-and-white outline of a picture, which you can then color in, and the black outline remains intact — or like a 3D photograph, where you draw in between a foreground and background layer.
+                           * 'Starters' can behave like a page from a coloring book — a black-and-white outline of a picture, which you can then color in, and the black outline remains intact — or like a 3D photograph, where you draw in between a foreground and background layer.

-             'Templates' are similar, but simply provide a background drawing to work off of.
+                           * 'Templates' are similar, but simply provide a background drawing to work off of.
 Unlike 'Starters', there is no layer that remains in the foreground of anything you draw in the picture.

                         When using the 'Eraser' tool, the original image from the 'Starter' or 'Template' will reappear.
 The 'Flip' and 'Mirror' Magic tools affect the orientation of the 'Starter' or 'Template', as well.

                         When you load a 'Starter' or 'Template', draw on it, and then click 'Save,' it creates a new picture file — it doesn't overwrite the original, so you can use it again later (by accessing it from the 'New' dialog).

+                        ⚙ You can create your own 'Starter' and Template images.
+See the Extending Tux Paint documentation's sections on 'Starters' and Templates.

+                        💡 You can also convert your saved drawings into Templates directly within Tux Paint, from the 'Open' dialog.
+See "Open", below.

    "Open" Command